How Far Apart to Plant Strawberries for the Biggest, Juiciest Berries

 How far apart to plant strawberries for the biggest, juiciest berries

-So you’ve got your transplants or bareroot plants ready to go in the ground, and you’re wondering how far apart to plant strawberries for the biggest, juiciest berries.
+So you’ve got your transplants or bare-root strawberries ready to go in the ground, and you’re wondering how far apart to plant them for the biggest, juiciest berries.

 The answer will depend on the type of strawberry you’re growing (day-neutral, everbearing, or Junebearing) and what you hope to put into (and get out of) your garden.